monix/monix-bio/docs/comparison.md

 - *Bigger community and ZIO-specific ecosystem.*
 - *Better stack traces.* Killer feature.
 Hopefully it will come to Monix this year but until then it's a huge advantage for ZIO.
 - *More flexible with relation to cancellation.* Monix has an `uncancelable` operator but unlike ZIO, it doesn't have the reverse.
-- *Less dependencies.* Monix depends on `Cats-Effect` which brings a ton of redundant syntax and instances from `Cats` which increases jar sizes and makes Monix slower to upgrade to new Scala versions.
+- *Fewer dependencies.* Monix depends on `Cats-Effect` which brings a ton of redundant syntax and instances from `Cats` which increases jar sizes and makes Monix slower to upgrade to new Scala versions.

 Why Monix:
 - *Better Cats-Effect integration.* Monix depends on Cats-Effect directly and its instances are available without any extra imports.